savonet/book/audio.md

 ```{.liquidsoap include="liq/normalize_track_gain.liq" from=header to=footer}
 ```

-Several standards compute such a gain, and doing the amplification by hand for each of them becomes tiresome.
+Several standards compute such a gain (ReplayGain or EBU R 128 for instance), and properly doing the amplification for each of them becomes tiresome.
 We advise you to use the `normalize_track_gain`\indexop{normalize\_track\_gain} operator instead:

 ```{.liquidsoap include="liq/normalize_track_gain2.liq" from=header to=footer}